maxadamo/galera_proxysql/README.md

 ### Firewall

-This module include optional settings for iptables.
+This module includes optional settings for iptables.

-There are few assumptions connected with the the firewall settings in this module.
-If you set `manage_firewall` to `true`:
+There are few assumptions if you set `manage_firewall` to `true`:

 1. The first assumption is that the traffic was closed by iptables between your servers, and this module, will open the ports used by Galera and ProxySQL.
+If this was not the case, you don't to manage the fiirewall.

 2. The other assumption is that you have already included the firewall module for your servers.